FernRP/FernRPExample/README.md

 ### Depth Shadow

-Use trick of depth to get sharp shadow
+Use trick of depth to get Clear shadow

 ![](DocAssets/DepthShadow.png)